Differentiated Instruction, Made Easy

 What challenges do you face in the classroom?

-With having SpecEd students, they have all very different needs so I need to be able to individually assign lessons for different students, and I need tools that help with independent learning.
+With SpecEd students, they all have very different needs so I need to be able to individually assign lessons for different students, and I need tools that help with independent learning.
 That's what led me to be curious about English Islands, because I heard that students can learn independently on it.

 When did you first hear about it?